MOULI3636/PII-SHIELD/README.md

 Redacted:
 Rahul Kapoor contacted rahul.kapoor@example.com.

-The replacement approach is designed to preserve document usability while removing the original sensitive value.
+This keeps the sanitized document readable while removing the original sensitive values.

-4. Post-Redaction Validation
+4. 🧪 Post-Redaction Validation

-A major part of the project is the second scan.

-After creating the redacted document, the system checks the sanitized result again.

-Original Document
-       │
-       ▼
-PII Detection
-       │
-       ▼
-Replacement
-       │
-       ▼
+The redacted document is scanned again.

 Redacted Document
-       │
-       ▼
+       ↓
 Second Detection Scan
-       │
        ├── 0 remaining → PASSED
-       │
        └── Remaining → REVIEW

-This makes the system more than a simple find-and-replace script.
+This validation loop is one of the main differentiators of the project.

-🖥️ Interactive Web Application
+🖥️ Interactive Streamlit Dashboard

-PII Shield includes a Streamlit interface designed as an enterprise-style privacy dashboard.

-Main workspace

-The application provides:
+The application provides a structured privacy workspace.

-Overview
+🏠 Overview

-The main dashboard provides:

 DOCX upload